bdzeeuw/clouditer/posts/2020-05-13-cloning-all-gitlab-repositories-in-group.md

 category: blog
 ---

-# Simple script to find the Tenant ID of a Microsoft organization - without requiring access to the tenants Azure Active Directory
+# Simple script to clone all repositories within a GitLab Group

 ## Article